It's important to keep your dryer vent clear of lint for multiple reasons.

 Lint and debris can build up in your clothes dryer duct causing your dryer to work overtime.
-This build up may be the case of poor dryer performance and may create potentially hazardous conditions including dangerous levels of carbon monoxide in your home or even fire.
+This build up may be the cause of poor dryer performance and may create potentially hazardous conditions including dangerous levels of carbon monoxide in your home or even fire.
 The following tips from the National Fire Protection Association (NFPA) can help you keep your dryer venting efficiently and safely.

 - Have your dryer installed and serviced by a professional.